 However, despite its prevalence in religious life, much of its past remains a mystery.
 This is because no archaeological excavation has ever taken place on the site due to political concerns.
 The absence of archaeological data has resulted in many unresolved and hotly debated historical questions.
 Although most scholars (including Muslim scholars) assert that the Jewish Temples were located on this site, Palestinian and Muslim leaders have begun denying their existence here.
 This claim was then supported in the recent UNESCO resolution in October 2016.
 See our response to this resolution here.

-How we came into the picture:
+Out Story – How we came into the picture:

 In 1999, the Northern Branch of the Islamic Movement bulldozed a large pit on the Temple Mount for the construction of an entrance to an ancient underground structure which was converted into a mosque.
-Israeli antiquities law requires a salvage excavation before construction at archaeological sites, thus these actions were illegal.
+Israeli antiquities law requires a salvage excavation before construction at archaeological sites, thus rendering these actions illegal.
 Making matters worse, approximately 400 truckloads – 9,000 tons – of soil saturated with priceless archaeological artifacts were dumped as garbage in the nearby Kidron Valley.

 In 2004, Barkay and Dvira removed truckloads of dirt from the debris dumped in the Kidron Valley and began a large-scale sifting project to recover treasures that were slated for the garbage.
-In doing so, they established the Temple Mount Sifting Project (TMSP), with the goal of rescuing ancient artifacts and conducting research to enhance our understanding of the archeology and history of the Temple Mount.
+In doing so, they established the Temple Mount Sifting Project (TMSP), with the goal of rescuing ancient artifacts and conducting research to enhance our understanding of the archaeology and history of the Temple Mount.

 The ancient artifacts retrieved by the Sifting Project provide valuable and previously inaccessible information about this important and contested site.
 In response to the archaeological challenges posed by the endeavor, our team of experts has implemented innovative methodologies and technologies for studying the finds.
-For example, we employ advance quantitative and statistical methods that reestablish the archaeological context of the finds.
+For example, we employ advanced quantitative and statistical methods that reestablish the archaeological context of the finds.

 This idea is vividly expressed in the Book of Psalms: